udemyexplore/100-days-Day-2/README.md

 - Develop projects to enhance your coding skills and understanding.

 ## Concepts Covered
--Data Types in Python.
+- Data Types in Python.
--Using Mathematical Operations.
+- Using Mathematical Operations.
--Implementing project-based exercises
+- Implementing project-based exercises
--Enhancing problem-solving skills.
+- Enhancing problem-solving skills.

 ## Exercise 1:Data Types
 Python provides several built-in data types such as integers,floats,strings,lists, and booleans.Understanding and working with these data types are crucial in programming.